Title: Intelligent Sheep: Baa Ram Ewe…to your clan be true.

 Technology developments

-The system I have made can run on a local server and also on a online real time server via custom JAVA mote reader server that present al thee data via xml files.
-This is transmitted on a main host computer gateway and transmit the obtained data to the operating system of the main mobile computer which can the do the visualisation.
+The system I have made can run on a local server and also on a online real time server via custom JAVA mote proxy reader server that presents all data via xml files.
+This is transmitted on a main host computer gateway and transmits the obtained data to the operating system of the main mobile computer which can the do the visualisation and Sonification.
 All technology is in place.

 Sound Experience